Deir Hanna: Zaydani period

+Ali refused to capitulate and while the two outer towers of Deir Hanna were captured by Jazzar and reinforcements were blocked, the Zaydani garrison held out against Jazzar's troops for weeks.
+The garrison included Sa'id, Muhammad Abu Ghurrah (commander of the fortress and Daher's former deputy over Jaffa), Ali's kethuda (chief aide) Yusuf Dabbur (commander of the citadel), and Ali's son Fadil.
+A contemporary chronicler, Sa'id Effendi, noted the challenge posed by Deir Hanna: "It is not possible to describe (the extent) of the fortification (works) or the strength of the citadel".
+The stalemate was broken in late July when Hasan Pasha deployed a heavy cannon and 200 troops to support Jazzar.
+Cannon fire heavily damaged Deir Hanna's walls, prompting Ali to dispatch the qadi of Safed, Isma'il Effendi (Isma'il Ibn Abd al-Qadir al-Safadi), to negotiate peace with Jazzar on his behalf.
+Jazzar refused, insisting on direct negotiations, and the shelling of Deir Hanna resumed.
+Dabbur bypassed Ali and obtained promises of clemency from Jazzar for himself and his men and safe passage for their women and children, in return for surrendering the fortress and their weapons.
+On 22 July, the gates were opened to Jazzar, though he reneged and imprisoned the commanders.
+Deir Hanna was afterward razed by Jazzar's order.

+19th century

 Local peasants re-inhabited Deir Hanna sometime after Jezzar's assault, but the village did not recover its prominence and no longer posed a threat to Ottoman authority.

-In 1838, Deir Hanna was noted as a Christian and Muslim village in the Esh-Shagur district, located between Safad, Acca and Tiberias.
+In 1838, Deir Hanna was noted as a Christian and Muslim village in the Shaghur district, located between Safed, Acre and Tiberias.
 In 1875 Victor Guérin found 40 Muslim and four Greek Orthodox Christian families living in Deir Hanna.
-In 1881, the PEF's Survey of Western Palestine (SWP) described the village and the building works of the Zahir al-Umar era as: "High walls all around the village, which is built of stone.
-The walls have round towers ..."
+In 1881, the Palestine Exploration Fund's Survey of Western Palestine (SWP) described the village and the building works of the Zaydani period as: "High walls all around the village, which is built of stone.
+The walls have round towers ...
 It is situated on the top of a high ridge, and contains about 400 Christians.
 It is surrounded by olive-groves and arable land.
 Water is obtained from cisterns and an old paved birkeh [pool] to the north of the village."
 A population list from about 1887 showed that Deir Hanna had about 365 inhabitants; 280 Muslims and 85 Catholic Christians.